-Today is Equal Pay Day, highlighting an ongoing earnings gap between men and women.
-Not only do women dominate low-wage jobs and still get less pay than their male peers, but women from the C-suite to sports to Hollywood earn less for their work than their male counterparts.
+Equal Pay Day highlights an ongoing earnings gap between men and women once per year.
+Not only do women dominate low-wage jobs and still the pay gap exists from the C-suite to sports to Hollywood.
 On average, women earn 77 cents to the dollar, which may seem like a small gap until one does the math: The disparity can equal thousands of dollars a year that women are not taking home.

 So what can we do about this?
 Equal pay advocates are pushing for Congress to pass the Paycheck Fairness Act, a bill which has been rejected twice already.
 The proposed legislation is a broader form of The Lilly Ledbetter Fair Pay Act, which gave victims of discrimination access to the courts for legal redress.
 With sentiments like Republican Sen. Lamar Alexander, the challenges are numerous: